kyleiwaniec/yahoo-finance/README.md

 #### Known issues: ####
 1. It's not 'Real Time' because I do not have access to real time data.
 2. The Yahoo Finance API returns bad data for certain indexes, so those have been commented out - as a result only 5 indexes are displayed in this demo.
+If one of those 5 fails, you will only see 4.. etc.
 3. Best viewed in modern browsers (IE10+)
 4. No Unit tests. :boom: